Mergenthaler Linotype Company

 Today, the company goes by the name Linotype and creates various fonts and typographic products for individuals and businesses.

-The company is still based out of Brooklyn, New York, and no longer uses asbestos in any of its products.
+Linotype is based in Brooklyn, New York, and no longer uses asbestos in any of its products.

 If you worked with Mergenthaler products that contained asbestos, you could be at risk for serious illness.
 A mesothelioma lawyer can help you seek compensation if you get sick.